TouchNetix/axutils/README.md

 #### alc

-`.alc` files are the same as`.axfw` files, just without the meta data section.
+`.alc` files are the same as `.axfw` files, just without the meta data section.
 See the axfw section for a description on how the payloads are structured.

 ### Configuration Files

-aXiom config files are export from TouchHub2 as `.th2cfgbin` files.
+aXiom config files are exported from TouchHub2 as `.th2cfgbin` files.
 The data structure for this file type is specified in the table below.

 This table describes the meta data stored in the header section of the `.th2cfgbin` files.